leratority22-afk/Bright-Coffee-shop/README.md

 # Bright-Coffee-shop

-This reporetory is the result for the Bright Coffee Shop presentaion
+This repository is the result for the Bright Coffee Shop presentaion